labiraus/k8s-quickstart/README.md

 The `/kubernetes` configuration is found in the kubernetes folder.
 This can be split into multiple configuration files that are registered with skaffold.

+The `/helm` charts are found in the helm folder.
+This contains a standard golang microservice chart that sets up fluentd for both logging and stats.

 The `/scripts` folder contains bash scripts that allow you to starup/teardown an environment and perform some of the more common operations that are not simple cli calls.

 ## Quickstart